benson/theseus-maze/README.txt

 Theseus' behavior is simple.
 He follows his path to the goal, only deviating if there is a spider within 3 spots.
 He makes sure that he isn't deviating to a spot that also has a spider within 3 spots.

-1. My maze is always solveable because of how it is generated:
+1. Maze is always solveable because of how it is generated:
 a.
 First, a default maze of alternating wall/corridor rings is created.
 b.
 Second, random wall segments are added in corridor spaces.
 c.
 Third, "changeMaze(startPoint)" is called.